-Because gravitational potential energy depends only on the height of the object above the reference level, The hiker's potential energy at the top is 100 k regardless of whether he took path A or path B. the potential energy does not depend on the path taken.
+Because gravitational potential energy depends only on the height of the object above the reference level, the potential energy does not

 In both cases the G.P.E increased by the same amount: mgh

 Conservative Forces

 If work done by a force in moving an object from A to B does NOT depend on the path taken, we call it a conservative force (e.g. gravity, ideal springs).